-Medigap vs Medicare Advantage: Which is the Best Medicare Supplement?
+Medigap vs Medicare Advantage: Which is the Best ?

-The first thing that most seniors considering health care ask us is, “Which is best: Medigap vs Medicare Advantage.”
+The first thing that most Medicare-Eligible people considering health care ask us is, “Which is best: Medigap vs Medicare Advantage.”
 Before we can answer the question, however, we want to discuss how each product works because they are drastically different.

 What is Medigap and What is Medicare Advantage?